mikelucid/laravel-identicon/README.md

 ## Security

-If you discover any security related issues, please email `syed at lukonet.com` instead of using the issue tracker.
+If you discover any security related issues, please email `mikelucid at gmail.com` instead of using the issue tracker.

 ## Credits

-- [mikelucid] [link-newauthor]
+- [mikelucid][link-author]
 - [All Contributors][link-contributors]

 ## License